gregory-ledenev/Vert.x-EasyRouting/README.md

 - `@DELETE(path)` - For HTTP DELETE requests
 - `@PATCH(path)` - For HTTP PATCH requests

+If the code in handler methods is synchronous — obtain results and return them.
+Otherwise - prepare and return `Future`s to allow retrieving asynchronous results.
+Use `@Blocking` annotation to mark methods that should be executed as blocking operations.

 ### Annotating Methods

 #### @GET, @POST, @PUT, @DELETE, @PATCH

 Use `@GET`, `@POST`, `@PUT`, `@DELETE`, or `@PATCH` annotations to define handler methods for specific HTTP methods.
 The `value` parameter specifies the URL path for the handler.
-You may use the the optional `requiredRoles` parameter to specify required roles for the method, which will be checked during JWT authentication.
+You may use the optional `requiredRoles` parameter to specify required roles for the method, which will be checked during JWT authentication.
 If nor roles are specified, the method will be accessible to all authenticated users.